-The chapter on Adulthood was examined from the perspectives of saptapadi, the most part of which was encapsulated in the discussion of vibhaha (marriage), viewing it as the gateway to the eternal friendship of two souls, solemnized by Vedic Shanti mantras and happens in every Hindu wedding.
-Oath is taken in front of the fire and in presence of the relatives, for remaining together in this life and beyond.
-This is the essence of a meaningful life.
+The chapter on Adulthood was considered from the perspectives of saptapadi, the most part of which was encapsulated in the discussion of vibhaha (marriage), which is viewed as the gateway to eternal friendship of two souls, solemnized by Vedic Shanti mantras and happens in every Hindu wedding.
+Oath is taken in front of fire and in presence of relatives, for remaining together in this life and beyond.
+This is essence of a meaningful life.
 The spouses take seven vows: to provide food (provision and nourishment), strength (health), wealth (prosperity), happiness (sacredness), and children (progeny).
-It is seen as moving toward eternity after fulfilling the mundane responsibilities, one of the most uniformly celebrated samskaaras in India.
-Here, she provides illustration of the case of a severely depressed married young man.
-He was assigned home works such as writing down his small achievements, happy memories, taking pride in good work, and also journal writing in order to overcome his mental health problems.
+It is seen as moving toward eternity after fulfilling their mundane responsibilities, one of the most uniformly celebrated samskaaras in India.
+Here, she provides illustration the case of a severely depressed married young man.
+He was assigned home works such as writing down his small achievements, happy memories, taking pride for good work and also journal writing in order to overcome his mental health problems.

-The second client, a man in his 30s was cured of Covid-19, who was counseled successfully to facilitate his post-traumatic growth.
-He was motivated to write about his personal experiences pertaining to the treatment of COVID-19, whereas he had no taste for books or writing.
+The second client, a man in his 30s was cured from Covid-19, who was counseled successfully to facilitate his post-traumatic growth.
+He was motivated to write about his personal experiences pertaining to treatment of COVID-19, whereas he had no taste for books or writing.

-In another group counseling session for parents in the age group from 40 to 60 years, the author discusses the general problems of children and on varied issues such as the education system, about sibling rivalry, competition and comparison, the role of punishment, management of screen time and so on and finally receives the positive feedback on these sessions.
+In another group counseling session for parents in the age group from 40 to 60 years, the author discusses about the general problems of children and on varied issues such as the education system, about sibling rivalry, competition and comparison, role of punishment, management of screen time and so on and finally receives the positive feedback on these sessions.

 The chapter on Old Age begins with a discussion on contrasting ideology about the purpose of life in the West and East.
 The Vedic concept of sanyasa and vanaprastha has been highlighted.
-Sharing her personal experience at Rishikesh, she explains the characteristic issues that crop up during old age.
-Here, she adds the excerpts of a counseling session with an elderly woman, Radhamma, who lost her husband early when her children were young and were feeling hopeless, even staying close to her younger married daughter.
-The counselor's intervention could kindle in her the motivation to again engage in the spiritual practices and cooking, which she liked very much as a housewife.
-The next case Vedavalli (89) had adjustment problems in her daughter's place, she was brought there to protect her from COVID-19.
-Counseling helped her to overcome her resistance to accept her stay in her daughter's place.
+Sharing her personal experience at Rishikesh, she explains the characteristic issues that crop up during the old age.
+Here, she adds the excerpts of a counseling session with an elderly woman, Radhamma, who lost her husband early when her children were young and was feeling hopeless, even staying close to her younger married daughter.
+Counselor's intervention could kindle in her the motivation to again engage in spiritual practices and cooking, which she liked very much as a housewife.
+The next case Vedavalli (89) had adjustment problems in her daughter's place, where she was brought for her protection from COVID-19.
+Counseling helped her to overcome her resistance.